 2. Dear Gladys,

 Welcome to the team!
 We are ecstatic that you’re now part of the family.
-We’ve been looking for someone new to bring fresh ideas and creative insights to the table, and we believe it’s you.
+We’ve been looking for someone new to bring fresh ideas and creative insights to the table, and we believe that person is you.

 Your first day working with us starts Monday, January 14.
-We operate between 8 a.m. and 6 p.m., but we request you to arrive a bit earlier for a quick tour of the office.
+We operate from 8 a.m. to 6 p.m., but we request you to arrive a bit earlier for a quick tour of the office.

 We’ve saved you a parking spot marked ABC Organization.
 When you come in, please meet with our receptionist, Joan.
 One of our teammates, James, will come down to usher you in and give you a tour of the office.